JGAVEN/Lego-GPT/README.md

 git clone https://github.com/JGAVEN/Lego-GPT.git
 cd Lego-GPT

+# Ensure Node.js 20 is active.
+The repository includes an `.nvmrc`
+# file so you can run `nvm use` to switch automatically.

 # Optional: copy ``.env.example`` to ``.env`` and adjust settings.
 # Front-end builds can also read ``frontend/.env``.
 Copy ``frontend/.env.example``
 # and set ``VITE_API_URL`` if the API runs elsewhere. ``VITE_JWT`` can hold